LoliWare on Shark Tank

 After dominating the Jell-O contest with their new edible invention, Chelsea and LeAnn took the Loliware cups to Kickstarter raising over $10,000.00 helping to kick start this a soon-to-be Shark Tank product.
 Interestingly, the only pledge you could receive the Loliware Edible Cups was the highest pledge set at $500.
 For only $500 you'd receive ten custom edible cups to host you own sustainable party.
 Though no one took them up on that offer, they still managed to reach their $10,000 goal.

 One of my other favorite Sharks Marcus Lemonis, who's not on the Shark Tank, but has his own Show called The Profit, evaluated the Loliware Business on a CNBC Special in August 2014.
 Personally I think Marcus would make an excellent Guest Shark Tank Investor someday, especially seeing how he handled this brand new startup at that point and time.
 The Loliware edible cups is now the "first official product" tying both my favorite #1 and #2 Business Reality Shows together.
 But surprisingly, I have to disagree with Marcus Lemonis with his suggestion focusing more on the biodegradable aspects and less on the edible appeal.
-There's countless biodegradable products on the market, but not many you can eat and taste's good too.
+There are countless biodegradable products on the market, but not many you can eat, and taste's good too.
 By combining the two major positives focused on "specialty niche's" seems like a clear winner for the Loliware edible products.

 Take for instance Children's Birthday Parties where not only the "themed" cups are edible, all the plates and silverware are as well.
 The kids wouldn't care if the Loliware is biodegradable, but eating all the utensils tasting like a fruit roll-up treat, now that's something they'd all enjoy and insist on having at their own birthday party.